NBDsoftware/biobb_workflows/euCanShare/Single_protein_wfs/1.MD_with_mutation/README.md

 - **Step 7**: randomly replace solvent molecules with monoatomic ions.
 To prepare the system externally, use the "--input_gro" and "--input_top" command line arguments.

+To make sure the system has been correctly prepared before minimizing or running MD, launch the workflow adding the '--setup_only' command line option.
+This will stop the workflow before the energy minimization.

 **Steps 8 - 10**: energy minimization

 **Steps 10 - 13**: NVT equilibration